kataras/go-serializer/README.md

 Go [here](https://github.com/kataras/go-serializer/blob/master/serializer.go#L12) to learn how you can create and use your own custom Serializer.

-This package is already used by [Iris web framework](https://github.com/kataras/iris) and [Q web framework](https://github.com/kataras/q).
+This package is already used by [Iris web framework](https://github.com/kataras/iris) and [Q web framework](https://github.com/kataras/q), examples [here](https://github.com/iris-contrib/examples/tree/master/serialize_engines/).

 Installation